dayCod/laravel-admin-scaffold/README.md

 4. Set up email notifications
 5. Run migrations and seeders
 6. Start the application
+7. Access the application by navigating to the `/admin`

 For detailed installation instructions, please refer to the [Installation Guide](https://laravel.com/docs/11.x).